juxor/afaq/markdown/secGint.md

 forefather of "libertarian" capitalism (of the minimal state variety).
 As Kropotkin summarised, their ideas were _"a combination of those of Proudhon with those of Herbert Spencer."_ [**Anarchism**, p.
-296] What the "anarcho"-capitalist is trying to is to ignore Proudhon's influence (i.e. the socialist aspect of their theories) which just leaves Spencer, who was a right-wing liberal.
+296] What the "anarcho"-capitalist is trying is to ignore Proudhon's influence (i.e. the socialist aspect of their theories) which just leaves Spencer, who was a right-wing liberal.
 To reduce individualist anarchism so is to destroy what makes it a unique political theory and movement.
 While both Kropotkin and